 July 24th, 2015.
 NOTE to my customers: HURRAH!
 At last the website issues have been resolved and I am once again able to load images and add new hats to the shelves.
 Thank you all for waiting so very long and patiently.
 I will start adding hats today, from all eras from the Victorian to the 1960s.
 Merci,

 Welcome to the antique hat parlors of Rue de la Paix.
 Here you will find antique hats, antique millinery trims, vintage hats and more.
 Our shelves may not always be full, but with over 800 hats and 3000 trims in our inventory, we promise to continue to bring you some of the finest antique and vintage hats on the web.

-If the shelves still look bare as of Autumn of 2013, it is only because I am involved in several long term research and writing projects.
-Please know that more hats will be up for sale in mid December (2013) and I promise many more hats for sale coming in January and February 2014.
+If the shelves still look bare as of 2014, it is because I am currently involved in several long term research and writing projects, and I am often traveling.
+Please know that more hats will be up for sale, starting spring of 2014.
 Of course, please ask if you are seeking anything special, we just may have it in stock.